m-weigand/ccd_tools/Readme.rst

 sphinx

 Under Debian-related linux systems, these packages can be installed using the
-command:
+commands:

+    sudo apt-get install texlive-latex-base texlive-latex-extra\
+        texlive-fonts-recommended texlive-fonts-extra dvipng
     sudo apt-get install python2.7-numpy python-matplotlib python2.7-scipy\
         python-setuptools python-nose python-tornado
     sudo apt-get install python-sphinx

-GeccoInv has to bo installed according to its own documentation.
+GeccoInv has to be installed according to its own documentation.

 Under Windows, the program was tested using the 'pythonxy' distribution (https://code.google.com/p/pythonxy/).